-Followers of your podcast will see the fresh new artwork in their libraries when new episodes are released in most podcasting apps (please note: Apple Podcasts does not support episodic art).
+Followers of your podcast will see the episode-specific artwork displayed in their libraries when new episodes are released in most podcasting apps (please note: Apple Podcasts does not support episodic art).

 The podcast Adulting is an excellent example.
 The main show art is distinct and each episode compliments the theme of the main piece, but features that week's guest.

-Differing each episode with specific artwork will help your dedicated followers to identify exciting new content right away and pique their interest!
+One of the benefits of differing each episode with specific artwork is that it will help your dedicated followers to identify exciting new content right away and pique their interest!
 For instance, if you have a highly recognizable guest on, face recognition is a great perk.
 Furthermore, if you connect with your community on social media platforms, new artwork related to each episode is a great way to keep your feed fresh, exciting, and relevant.
 It's also an asset that is ready for your guest to share on their own feed — which in turn increases your findability through their social presence.

-In short: no. There doesn't yet seem to be any known correlation between increased downloads and episode-specific show art.
-If you don't have a social media presence or regularly have guests, it may not be worth the investment of time, especially since it will never be seen within Apple Podcasts (though it will be visible within the Acast podcasting app and most others!).
+In short: no, it is not necessary to have episode-specific art.
+There doesn't yet seem to be any known correlation between increased downloads and differing the art on each episode.
+If you don't have a social media presence or regularly have guests, it may not be worth the investment of time, especially since it will never be seen within Apple Podcasts (though it will be visible within most others!).

 If you're considering this approach, try it out!
 See if it resonates with your following and community.
 You can always revert your cover art back to the original if you decide it doesn't work for your aesthetic.